Kaminoikari/Bulls-and-Cows/README.md

 Description

-Try to reproduce the classical game Bulls and Cows I've played in my childhood.
+A replicate for the classical game Bulls and Cows.
 A little animation when submit correct and incorrect guess.

 How to Play